adamatan/cfp-submissions/think-functions.md

 ---

 # Description
 This session describes how an entire real-time app can be built out of functions and still be responsive and cost-efficient.
 We will present and architectural overview of the app, and how can we split it into services.

-Now, code!
-We will write an entire service in functions, and describe how we can express concurrent invocations of functions - ranging from simple parallel execution, to applying numerical and logical operators on cloud functions.
+Now, *code*!
+We will write an entire service - the ride service, responsible for hailing a car in real time - in functions, and describe how we can express concurrent invocations of functions - ranging from simple parallel execution, to applying numerical and logical operators on cloud functions.

-To conclude, we will analyze cost and performance enablers
+To conclude, we will analyze cost and performance considerations and the limitations of current platforms.

 # Is it practical?
 _Yes_.
 While not each and every operator presented on stage is available on every FaaS platform, most of them can be applied using third-party libraries.

+# Is it technical?
+_Yes_.
+While we do discuss performance and cost, most of the session is about code with concurrent invocations of remote functions.

 # Topics covered